How paper-based processes can hurt your businessDigitizing Mobile Processes Managing Workforce Knowledge

 Lockheed Martin found that after they started to use AR in assemblies, the time required to interpret instructions was reduced by 90 %, overall training by 85 %, and their productivity increased by more than 40%.

 And the most obvious of them all – costs.

 Forms, documents, worksheets, certificates, manuals, diagrams… it adds up.
 And the costs do not include the cost of paper solely.
 It also requires stationery, printing, ink, and more to hold paper-based information.

 Interested in starting your paperless journey?
-Try Resco Houston!
+Try resco.Guides!

 Empower workers to share expertise in real time and improve operation efficiency with all the necessary knowledge at your workers’ fingertips.
-All your tribal knowledge, guides, manuals, and AR video calls are available in a single package.
+All your tribal knowledge, guides, and manuals are available in a single package.